kemblesong/music-player-challenge/README.md

 - All songs **after** the selected song should populate the queue
 - Display the current song prominently (album art, title, artist)
 - Show the queue of upcoming songs
+- NOTE: we're not actually streaming any audio in this exercise!

 **Example:** If the playlist has songs [A, B, C, D, E] and the user clicks on C:
 - Now playing: C